kineticedge/kafka-streams-dashboards/README.md

 ### State Store UI

-Both the `purchase-order` and `aggregate` applications have a simple UI allowing for innspection of the state stores.
+Both the `purchase-order` and `aggregate` applications have a simple UI allowing for inspection of the state stores.

   * `https://localhost:8888`
   * There are two pages to allow for inspection of the purchase-order state store and aggregate state store.